Eeyore: A. A. Milne books

 Eeyore has a poor opinion of most of the other animals in the Forest, describing them as having "No brain at all, some of them", "only grey fluff that's blown into their heads by mistake" (from chapter 1 of The House at Pooh Corner).
 Eeyore's favorite food is thistles.
 He lives in the southeast corner of the Hundred Acre Wood, in an area labeled "Eeyore's Gloomy Place: Rather Boggy and Sad" on the map in the Winnie-the-Pooh book.
 He has a stick house therein called The House at Pooh Corner.
 Pooh and Piglet built it for him after accidentally mistaking the original house that Eeyore built for a pile of sticks.
 On Eeyore's birthday, he is given an empty honey jar from Pooh for keeping things in, a popped red balloon from Piglet to keep in the pot, and a note from Owl.

-Eeyore is also surprisingly good at the game Poohsticks, winning more times than anyone else when it is played in the sixth chapter.
+Eeyore is also surprisingly good at the game Poohsticks.
+He wins more times than anyone else when the game is played in the sixth chapter of The House at Pooh Corner.